Description: We are seeking two motivated and independent undergraduate students to assist on two whole-lake experiments in northern Wisconsin.

-Description: Invasive species are a global concern, particularly for aquatic ecosystems.
-In Wisconsin, invasive rainbow smelt (Osmerus mordax) negatively affect ecosystems that they colonize, primarily through competitive and predatory interactions with native species.
+Experiment 1: Invasive species are a global concern, particularly for aquatic ecosystems.
+In Wisconsin, invasive rainbow smelt (Osmerus mordax) negatively affect ecosystems that they colonize through competitive and predatory interactions with native species.
 Negative effects include shifting food webs, altering zooplankton communities, and the decline or extirpation of native cool- and cold-water fishes (e.g., yellow perch Perca flavescens, walleye Sander vitreus, cisco Coregonus artedi).
 Understanding and mitigating these effects and associated consequences are of primary interest to managers and ecologists alike.
-Research will focus on characterizing the abundance, distribution, diets, and population dynamics of several fish species during two whole-lake experiments.
-The work will primarily be composed of;
+Research will focus on characterizing the abundance, distribution, diets, and population dynamics of several fish species across multiple lakes.

 - Safe operation of UW – Madison boats and vehicles